 A common metaphor used in psychology is the iceberg metaphor.
 The majority of an iceberg’s mass lies below the surface where people cannot see it.
 When applying it to emotions, it can shed light on the way people think and feel.
 A person’s secondary emotions like anger or indifference is what most people see.
 However, beneath the surface lies the primary emotion that is much deeper like fear, self-doubt, and pain.
 The iceberg metaphor provides an explanation for how something more surface level like sexual frustration can lead to a deeper emotion like depression.
 Sexual frustration might be the face for more primary emotions that can lead to symptoms of depression.
-Sexual frustration can be the secondary emotion to:
+Sexual frustration can be the secondary emotion to the following:

 Loneliness.
 It can come from being away from your partner.
 It can come from a lack of sexual intimacy.
 Whatever the case may be for each person, sexual frustration can be a secondary emotion to loneliness and emptiness that results from a desire to have intimacy.
 When that desire is left unfulfilled, it can leave a person feeling alone.